 - Public interest design

-Gore, N., & Criss, S. (in press).
+Gore, N. & Criss, S. (2017).
 Embracing Uncertainty: Community Designbuild.
 In C. Kraus (Ed.), Designbuild Education in North America.
+Routledge.

 Gore, N. (2014).
 Live Projects at Mid-Century: A Pre-History.
 In H. Harriss & L. Widder (Eds.), Architecture Live Projects: Pedagogy Into Practice.
 Routledge.